Clamepending/ZirconTutorial/content/posts/Robotics.md

 ```

+Dont worry about the code at the top.
+The println() commands in the void loop(void) should look familiar.

 This code prints out the sensor values for most of the sensors on the Zircon

 Each sensor (such as a button) is connected to a pin on the Teensy (the main microcontroller in the picture below).